 The DUST report allows you to track your degree progress.

 The Student Center/Student Essentials is your academic portal to personal information, course enrollment, transcripts, financial aid, bursar, etc.

 Resources and Services

 We work with partner units to assist you with the academic, personal, and professional exploration and planning process.
 We hope that you will work with them as you journey through Cornell.
 Visit our student services partners.

-Every new student in the College of Arts & Sciences is assigned to the following advisors: an advising dean, a pre-major/major faculty advisor, and a peer ambassador (for first-year students only).
-Find your advisors here.
+Every new student in the College of Arts & Sciences is assigned to the following advisors: an advising dean, a pre-major/major faculty advisor, and a peer ambassador.
+See the advising deans here.

 While preparing to enroll in courses, make sure to check the appropriate department websites to see which introductory courses are recommended for first-year students.
 If you have further questions about a particular course or major, contact the department directly.

 Biological Sciences students are encouraged to work with advisors in the Office of Undergraduate Biology (OUB) on academic planning and programs related to the major.

 If you have general questions or concerns, please email AS-Student Services.

 Please be aware that we will respond only to your Cornell e-mail address.